hadealahmad/anonymous-messages/README.md

 - `assignedUserId`: Assign messages to specific users
 - `enableEmailNotifications`: Send an email notification to the assigned user
 - `placeholder`: Custom placeholder text
+- `enableImageUploads`: Allow image attachments in the block

 ### Managing Messages
 1. Go to **Anonymous Messages > Messages**
-2. View all submitted messages
+2. View all submitted messages and their attachments
 3. Respond with short answers or create full posts
 4. Assign categories and update status
 5. Mark important messages as featured